DevExpress/devextreme-documentation/api-reference/_hidden/PdfCell/font/font.md

 ---
 ---
 ##### shortDescription
-Object that contains information about the font's size, name and style.
+An object that contains information about the font's size, name and style.

 ---
 <!-- Description goes here -->